What is a karate dogi?

 Buying a dogi

 Most good sports shops will sell a karate dogi (eg. Decathalon in Crawley sell fairly decent Outshock uniforms) with the advantage that you can try it on for size before you purchase, but you will have a greater (perhaps bewlidering) choice online.

 I have bought dogis from several brands and stores, including Blitz, Tokaido, Kamae, Kaiten, Giko, and Cimac - all of which I've been happy with.
 I have even bought some decent children’s dogis from ebay (Spirit).

-If you’re totally unsure where to start, Blitz are a long-serving and trustworthy UK supplier, though their postage can be a bit steep, so check first.
-Amazon are also good, with an easy returns policy and free shipping if you have Prime, and I can also recommend Budo Online, where I've obtained my last few karategi.
+If you’re totally unsure where to start, Blitz are a long-serving and trustworthy UK supplier, Amazon can also be good, with an easy returns policy and free shipping if you have Prime, and I can also recommend Budo Online, where I've obtained my last few karategi.
 Wherever you buy from make sure the online store has clear contact details with a phone number and address, and that they have an open and favourable returns policy.

 Dogi sizes are generally measured by your height in cm and increase in increments of 10 (sometimes 5), eg. 160, 170, 180 etc. Sometimes these are given a size rating as well (160 is usually size 3, 170 size 4, 180 size 5, etc.), but as these may not be consistent across brands it is best to go by cm sizing.